Australian Burden of Disease groups

-- Spending on general practitioner services was highest for infectious diseases, mental and substance use disorders, followed by musculoskeletal disorders and cardiovascular diseases.
+- Spending on general practitioner services was highest for Infectious diseases, Mental and substance use disorders, followed by Musculoskeletal disorders.

-- More than half of spending for allied health and other health practitioners related to mental and substance use disorders, with just under a quarter relating to hearing and vision disorders.
+- More than half of spending for allied health and other health practitioners related to Mental and substance use disorders, with just over a quarter relating to Hearing and vision disorders.

 The proportion of total spending related to condition groups varies substantially according to age group, sex, and area of expenditure.

-- Spending on chronic conditions such as cancer and other neoplasms and cardiovascular diseases was highest for age groups from around age 55 onwards for males and females.
+- Spending on chronic conditions such as Cancer and other neoplasms, Cardiovascular diseases and Endocrine disorders were highest from around age 50 onwards for males and females.

-The following interactive data visualisation can be used to display spending on disease groups by age group and sex, for each area of expenditure.
-Data can be displayed as total expenditure or as a proportion of total expenditure.
+The following interactive data visualisations can be used to display spending on condition groups by age and sex, for each area of expenditure.
 Data used to create the visualisations can also be downloaded as an Excel workbook.